 “Accept the things to which fate binds you, and love the people with whom fate brings you together, but do so with all your heart.” — Marcus Aurelius

-He again mentions it in his journal Meditations:
+He again mentions it as follows:

 “Objective judgement, now, at this very moment.
 Unselfish action, now, at this very moment.
 Willing acceptance—now, at this very moment—of all external events.
 That’s all you need.” — Marcus Aurelius

 Seneca, the philosopher, and advisor to Emperor Nero, beautifully said:

 “A wise man is content with his lot, whatever it may be, without wishing for what he has not.”—Seneca